sciados/blitz-frontend/docs/INTELLIGENCE_COMPILATION_DESIGN.md

    - Confidence score (0-1) based on content quality
    - Completeness score (0-1) - how much info is available
    - Missing elements that would improve the sales page
-   - Recommendations for affiliate marketers promoting this
+   - Recommendations for Marketers promoting this

 Return ONLY valid JSON, no markdown formatting.
 """